“The influence of Saturn is

 “I rest my case.”
 Dame Thornia heaved a weary sigh, stifled her belch, then lit a 100mm cigarillo that had been burning a hole in her duster pocket.
 “Of course, ultimately Saturn passes, leaving a body to tidy up its cosmic debris field.
 But that’s enough free astrology for one sitting, college boy.
 Cost you twenty dollars if you want to know more…”

 “Wait a minute,” I burst, second guessing despite myself, stabbing deep into my brown denims for a rubber-banded billfold.
-“What horrible things?!”
+“What need?
+What horrible things?!”

 “Time’s up.
 See you around, bub,” Dame Thornia bellowed, as I turned toward the front counter.
 “Round and ’round…”